observIQ/stanza/docs/operators/generate_input.md

 ## `generate_input` operator

-The `generate_input` operator generates log entries with a static record.
+The `generate_input` operator generates log entries with a static body.
 This is useful for testing pipelines, especially when coupled with the [`rate_limit`](/docs/operators/rate_limit.md) operator.

 ### Configuration Fields